woodsonmiles/dotfiles/docs/onboarding.md

 3. Install powerlevel10k following its [github 'manual install' instructions](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#manual).

+### Tmux Configuration

+0. Install tmux for your system.
+Instructions to do so can be found at the [tmux/tmux repository](https://github.com/tmux/tmux/wiki/Installing).

+1. (Optional, but recommended) Install the Tmux Plugin Manager following the [tmux-plugins/tpm instructions](https://github.com/tmux-plugins/tpm#installation)

+2. Stow the Tmux dotfiles

+    ```shell
+    cd ~/dotfiles \
+    && stow tmux
+    ```

 ### Zim (zsh Framework)

 0. Be sure the [.zshrc setup steps](#zshrc-setup) have been completed.